YanaGushlevskaya/kottans-frontend/README.md

 In this course, it was interesting to learn about emulators/simulators, developing tools for mobile, what is viewport and DIP, picking breakpoints and intro to pattern.

 [screenshots](https://github.com/YanaGushlevskaya/kottans-frontend/tree/master/task_responsive_web_design)

+## JavaScript Basics

+Passing FreeCodeCamp was very useful: I review the basic principles of JS, but the most interesting part of this task are learning ES6 features (constructor, getters, setters) and resolving alghorithms tasks - it was a real challenge.